Big Agriculture’s Addiction to Nitrogen Fertilizer Is Destroying Your Health

 It can seem like the odds are stacked against us when faced with economic and social forces that impact our health in ways that we still don’t fully understand.
 From corporate influence on food production to the hidden histories behind our diseases, the legacy of poor health in the U.S. is one that is suffered by too many for too long .

 You can reclaim your vigor and wellness today through intelligent supplementation.
 UMZU provides a wide variety of clinically-proven, dynamic health products designed to correct micronutrient deficiencies that are responsible for sleep disorders, obesity, reproductive problems, sexual dysfunction, poor blood circulation and depression.
-Learn more about UMZU’s powerful health solutions in our online showroom.
+Learn more about UMZU’s powerful health solutions such as Redwood in our online showroom.

 Citations and Sources